GAE: Unleashing Physical Potential of VLM with Generalizable Action Expert: Introduction

 \section{Introduction}

-\emph{``Learning is about generalization, not memorization.''}\\ — Herbert A. Simon, \textit{Models of Thought} (1979) Vision-language models (VLMs)~\citep{bai2025qwen2, chen2024internvl, wang2025internvl3, comanici2025gemini} have demonstrated powerful capabilities in visual understanding, spatial reasoning, and task planning.
-However, translating these abilities to the physical world presents unprecedented challenges.
-A prevailing strategy to bridge this gap is the Vision-Language-Action (VLA) model~\citep{kim2024openvla, brohan2022rt,zitkovich2023rt}, which integrate reasoning and action into a monolithic architecture.
-However, this approach introduces a critical paradox: the fine-tuning required for effective robotic control, typically on scarce, narrow-domain robotics data, often causes catastrophic forgetting on VLM.
-This process inadvertently erodes the VLM's foundational knowledge, leading to the poor generalization commonly observed in VLAs and undermining the primary motivation for the use of VLMs.
+Vision-Language Models (VLMs)~\citep{bai2025qwen2, chen2024internvl, wang2025internvl3, comanici2025gemini, wang2025vq, zhu2025active, zhong2026omni} have demonstrated powerful capabilities in visual understanding, spatial reasoning, and task planning.
+However, translating these abilities into the physical world remains highly challenging.
+A prominent strategy to bridge this gap is the Vision-Language-Action (VLA) paradigm~\citep{kim2024openvla, brohan2022rt, zitkovich2023rt}, which integrates reasoning and action within a unified architecture.
+However, precise robotic control typically requires intensive fine-tuning on limited robotics data, which can cause catastrophic forgetting and weaken the VLM's generalization to new tasks and environments.

-A key reason behind this phenomenon is that VLA models often conflate the high-level reasoning and low-level execution.
-While recent methods~\citep{black2410pi0, li2025bridgevla0, huang2025thinkact0, li2024hamster} have moved towards decoupling ``thinking" and ``action" into distinct modules typically with dual-system frameworks, a persistent challenge still remains.
-The action module is still required to interpret semantically rich information, such as visual features~\citep{bjorck2025gr00t} or semantic embeddings~\citep{huang2025thinkact0} from a VLM.
-As a result, the action policy is caught in a dilemma, as it faces the conflicting demands of being lightweight enough for real-time execution while also being responsible for interpreting complex high-level semantic information.
-This semantic burden on the execution policy renders large-scale, cross-task training infeasible and severely restricts its generalization capability.
-Consequently, these approaches did not fundamentally resolve the aforementioned key challenges in VLA models.

-To address these limitations and achieve a true decoupling of planning and execution, we introduce a novel framework centered around a generalizable action expert.
-We architect the system so that this expert communicates with the VLM planner via an explicit representation: a sparse sequence of coarse 3D waypoints.
-This design choice places the planning task squarely in the VLM's comfort zone, as generating simple geometric coordinates instead of complex embeddings is well-aligned with its inherent capabilities.
-This approach minimizes the need for extensive fine-tuning, thereby preserving the VLM's rich world knowledge and maximizing its generalization.